KingBygone0/printf/README.md

 - sizeof: This file contains a function used to determine the size of a data type.

 ## Contributors
-This project was developed by Nana Akosua and King Bygone.
+This project was developed by Nana Akosua and Isaac Annor.